uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

   Then I should see a "Keys" text in the content area Then I should see "sle_minion" hostname
   Then I should not see "sle_minion" hostname
+  Then table row for "test-net1" should contain "running"
 ```

 For a test with a regular expression, there is ```I should see a text like "..."```